 Through the media communication education secondary certification program, you may attain practical experience for credit through forensics, broadcasting practicum, or professional internships.

 What Can I Do With This Degree?

-Our students learn about all aspects of human communication through a diverse series of classes including Interpersonal Communication, Introduction to Mass Media, Introduction to Public Speaking, Interviewing, Small Group Communication, Communication Criticism and Communication Theory.
+Our students learn about the study of human communication through a diverse series of classes including Interpersonal Communication (arts and/or theory), Introduction to Mass Media, Introduction to Public Speaking, Interviewing, Small Group Communication, Communication Criticism and Communication Theory.
 Students further refine their degree through elective hours in courses such as Introduction to Television Production, Argumentation and Debate, Television Journalism and Film History.

 We also offer an Internship Program which allows students to earn credit for “real life” on-the-job training in radio, TV, public relations, and journalism.

 Many students learn about broadcasting through participation with Channel 19, our campus television station.
 Our campus radio station, WCCR, took to the airwaves in May.
 Students can also sharpen their journalistic skills through participation with our campus newspaper, The Patriot.
 We also have a very active program in intercollegiate Debate and Individual Events, with students competing at the state, regional and national level.
 Our program is currently the top ranked program in the state of Kentucky.

 Overall, our goal is to prepare students to become effective and ethically responsible communicators, who can design, express, interpret and evaluate messages in a variety of contexts, including social, political and career settings.
 Many of our graduates find work in the fields of broadcasting, journalism, education, and business.